samsiaw/samsiaw/README.md

-- 👋🏾 Hi, I’m Samuel T. Siaw, an fgli student at Dartmouth.
+- 👋🏾 Hi, I’m Samuel T. Siaw, a student at Dartmouth.
 - 👨🏾‍🎓 I'm studying Computer Engineering (graduating in 2023).
 - 👀 I’m interested in web development and ML.
 - 🌱 I’m currently learning Vue and working as a research assistant in the sustainable health lab at Dartmouth.